zerog2k/stc_diyclock/README.md

 ## features
 Basic functionality is working:
 * time display/set (12/24 hour modes)
-* date display/set
+* date display/set (with reversible MM/YY, YY/MM display)
+* day of week
+* seconds display/reset
 * display auto-dim
-* temperature display in C
+* temperature display in C or F (with user-defined offset adjustment)

 **note this project in development and a work-in-progress** *Pull requests are welcome.*

 ## TODOs
-* temperature display in C/F selectable (either build or run-time)
 * alarm and chime functionality

 ## hardware